TikTok Accessibility: How to Add Captions and Other Best Practices

 If the video requires a short and sweet visual description, it can live right in the video description box or even in the comments section.
 If the description is long, users may record audio description within the app to describe what is happening in the video.

-Learn more about social media accessibility!
+Want to learn more about social media accessibility?